redwoodjs/learn.redwoodjs.com/docs/tutorial/cells.md

 sidebar_label: "Cells"
 ---

-The features we listed on the last page (loading state, error messaging, blank slate text) are common in most web apps.
+The features we listed at the end of the last page (loading state, error messaging, blank slate text) are common in most web apps.
 We wanted to see if there was something we could do to make developers' lives easier when it comes to adding them to a typical component.
 We think we've come up with something to help.
 We call them _Cells_.
 Cells provide a simpler and more declarative approach to data fetching. ([Read the full documentation about Cells](https://redwoodjs.com/docs/cells).)

+In addition to these states, cells are also responsible for their own data fetching.
+This means that rather than fetching data in some parent component and then passing props down to the child components that need them, a cell is completely self-contained and fetches and displays its own data!
+Let's add one to our blog to get a feel for how they work.

 When you create a cell you export several specially named constants and then Redwood takes it from there.
 A typical cell may look something like: